skipgu/skipgu.github.io/_posts/2024-04-18-SystemWeaver-Hackathon.md

 ---
 title: Hackathon with SystemWeaver &#129302;
-alt_title: A 24-hour event with SystemWeaver
+alt_title: A 24-hour event with SystemWeaver in the heart of Göteborg
-sub_title: Explore how industry employs AI to enhance their products
+sub_title: Explore how industry employs AI to enhance their products, network,
+           learn from professionals, and win prizes!
 author:
   name: SKIP
 comments: true